gabriellamsa/petsitting/README.md

 # TrustPaws 🐾

-TrustPaws is a digital platform connecting pet owners with local pet care services.
-Our mission is to make it easier for pet owners to find reliable pet shops and pet sitters in their area.
+TrustPaws is a digital platform designed to seamlessly connect pet owners with trusted local pet care providers.
+Our mission is to simplify the process of finding reliable pet shops and sitters in your area.

 ## 🌟 Core Features

-- Find nearby pet shops and pet sitters
+- Discover nearby pet shops and pet sitters
-- Detailed profiles with services and reviews
+- View detailed caregiver profiles, including services and reviews
-- In-home pet care options
+- Access in-home pet care options
-- Direct communication between owners and caregivers
+- Communicate directly with caregivers

 ## 🚀 Tech Stack